dopeboy/do-slackbot-tutorial/part1.md

 *** INCOMING SLASH COMMAND END ***
 ```

+Incredible!

-__Incredible.__ Check out all that data.
+Check out all that data.
 Most of it seems self explanatory though `response_url` and `trigger_id` are a little mysterious.
 You'll also notice that Slack is no longer showing an error message in the workspace.
 It is getting a response from us now (albeit, empty) but that's enough to satisfy it.

 In any case, we've verified what Slack is sending to us.
-Let's get back to our main task of responding to it so that our dear user, the one who issued `/time`, isn't left staring blankly at a responseless slash command.
+Let's get back to our main task of responding to it so that our dear user, the one who issued `/time`, isn't left staring blankly at an unresponsive slash command.

 Slack offers [two ways](https://api.slack.com/apps/AFEN3KGMT/slash-commands?saved=1) to respond to slash commands; we'll chose the 'immediate response' method.
-What that means is when Slack sends us a POST request, we'll respond to it with a non-empty JSON payload.
+What that means is when Slack sends us a POST request, we'll compose a response to it with a payload.

 Earlier, in our `piedpiper/bot/views.py`, we were responding like so: